migtools/pvc-migrate/docs/sc-selection.md

   <SC-NAME-ON-SOURCE>_<MODE>: <SC-NAME-ON-DESTINATION>
 ```

-If a valid mapping is not found, `pvc-migrate` will simply retain the original Storage Class in the migrated PVC, which may result in a failure.
+If a valid mapping is not found, `pvc-migrate` will simply retain the original StorageClass in the migrated PVC, which may result in a failure.

-If a PVC doesn't have any Storage Class assigned, migrated PVC will use the `default` Storage Class on the destination.
+If a PVC doesn't have any StorageClass assigned, migrated PVC will use the `default` StorageClass on the destination.

 ## Usage